Skip to content

 Packaging

 mint build produces a single .mint bundle containing your plugin's wheel, frontend assets, and a manifest.
-The bundle is what the marketplace serves and what mint plugin install consumes.
+The bundle is what the marketplace serves and what the platform's admin/API install flow consumes.

 Build